devnull-cz/c-prog-lang/modules/warm-up/bitdiff.md

 #source bitdiff.c
 #source binprint.c

-Sub-task: flip those bits and verify that the numbers are the same.
+Sub-task for home: flip those bits and verify that the numbers are the same.